-Carlos Kalmar is in his fourteenth season as Music Director of the Oregon Symphony.
+Carlos Kalmar is in his 16th season as music director of the Oregon Symphony.
 He is also the artistic director and principal conductor of the Grant Park Music Festival in Chicago.

-In May, 2011 he made his New York debut at Carnegie Hall with the Oregon Symphony as part of the inaugural Spring for Music festival.
+In May 2011 he made his New York debut at Carnegie Hall with the Oregon Symphony as part of the inaugural Spring for Music festival.
 Both his imaginative program, Music for a Time of War, and the performance itself were hailed by critics in The New York Times, New Yorker magazine and Musical America, and the concert was recorded and released on the PentaTone label, subsequently earning two Grammy nominations (Best Orchestral Performance and Best Engineered).
-Under Kalmar’s guidance the orchestra has recorded subsequent CDs on the PentaTone label – This England, featuring works by Britten, Vaughan Williams, and Elgar, and The Spirit of the American Range, with works by Copland, Piston, and Antheil which received another Best Orchestral Performance Grammy nomination.
+Under Kalmar’s guidance the orchestra has recorded subsequent CDs on the PentaTone label – This England, featuring works by Britten, Vaughan Williams, and Elgar; The Spirit of the American Range, with works by Copland, Piston, and Antheil, which received another Best Orchestral Performance Grammy nomination; and Haydn Symphonies.